Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Results

-To explore the impacts of doping in the ultra-low and low doping regimes on the magnetic propagation vector, REXS was conducted (Fig. \ref{fig:REXS}).
+To explore the impacts in the low-doping regime on the magnetic propagation vector, REXS was conducted (Fig. \ref{fig:REXS}).
 These studies indicate that the antiferromagnetic propagation vector, which has a value of $\vec{q}=(0.567, 0, l)$ for even $l$ in pristine \blio, is still present with a small, non-systematic variation in the center position of $h$.
-The magnetic peaks for each dopant level, pictured in Fig. \ref{fig:REXS}b-d, emerge at $T_N$, in agreement with values extracted from magnetic susceptibility.
-The small variation in $h$, along with the suppression in $T_N$ (Fig. \ref{fig:REXS}f), indicates that the Ru content may act to destabilize the magnetically ordered state, in particular impacting the off-diagonal $\Gamma$ exchange interaction.
+A strong resonant enhancement is seen for each of these peaks, confirming their magnetic nature (Fig. 3-7).
+The magnetic peaks for each dopant level emerge at $T_N$, in agreement with values extracted from magnetic susceptibility (Fig. \ref{fig:REXS}b-d).
+The suppression of $T_N$ together with the small variation in the incommensurate propagation vector without movement of the structural Bragg reflections suggests that Ru substitution perturbs the balance of competing exchange interactions within the $JK\Gamma$ manifold.
+In particular, previous theoretical studies have shown that modifications of the off-diagonal $\Gamma$ interaction can alter the incommensurate ordering vector.
 A relative change in the off-diagonal exchange was indeed predicted to alter the incommensurate $\vec{q}$ \cite{rau_generic_2014}.
-No magnetic Bragg peaks indicating stripy or zigzag phases were found in the region of reciprocal space that was explored.
+No magnetic Bragg peaks associated with stripy or zigzag long-range order were observed within the explored region of reciprocal space, indicating that suppression of the incommensurate phase does not lead to stabilization of an alternative ordered magnetic state.
+While REXS studies were conducted on a single crystal of $x\sim10\%$, no magnetic peaks were apparent at the incommensurate, stripy, or zigzag sites.
+Taken together, the REXS results indicate that dilute Ru substitution progressively destabilizes the existing incommensurate magnetic state rather than reconstructing the system into a different long-range ordered phase.